We're here to help

 Does Mantra do Substance Use Disorder (SUD) treatment?

 No. Please be honest with your provider about your substance use as this will direct your treatment in important ways.
 While we do not provide treatment for substance use at this time, we can treat anxiety, ADHD, and depression if that is what is going on with you as well.
-In addition, our wellness coaches may be able to help you find substance use treatment in your area.

 Can Mantra’s provider network prescribe medication?